ParallelMaths/parallel/pages/8-10-chikas-test-seven.md

 ---

-None of the smaller cubes have more than 3 faces showing.
+None of the cubelets have more than 3 faces showing.
 :::

 ::: problem id=2_2 marks=1